AnimMouse/psn-pkg-torrents/README.md

 Our torrents are trackerless, relying on Distributed Hash Table and Peer EXchange, to help reduce the burden of torrent trackers.

-## GitHub Actions Torrent Maker
+## Torrent Webseed Creator
-Using GitHub Actions to download game PKG, and using [mktorrent](https://github.com/Rudde/mktorrent) to make a torrent file for that game.
+Using GitHub Actions to download game PKG, and using [mktorrent](https://github.com/Rudde/mktorrent) to create a torrent file for that game.

-On torrent-maker branch.
+On torrent-creator branch.

 ## Contributing
 Game torrents are created if I need/want to download that game, so not all games are included.